-Questions on water quality and our treatment and supply systems may be directed to Ian Rohrbacher, Chief Operator at the Water Treatment Facility, at 335-4291 Monday through Friday 7:00am to 3:00pm.
+If you are interested in a tour of the facilities or have questions on water quality and our treatment and supply systems, please call Ian Rohrbacher, Chief Operator at the Water Treatment Facility, at 335-4291 Monday through Friday 7:00am to 3:00pm.
 We will be pleased to answer all of your questions.